ivoleitao/stash/packages/stash/README.md

   final value = await cache.get('key1');
 ```

-The in-memory example is the simplest one.
-Note that on that case there is no persistence so encoding/decoding of elements is not needed.
+The in-memory example is the simplest one, on this case there is no persistence so encoding/decoding of elements is not needed.
 Conversely when the storage mechanism uses persistence and we need to add custom objects they need to be json serializable and the appropriate configuration provided to allow the serialization/deserialization of those objects.
 This means that on those cases additional configuration is needed to allow the serilization/deserialization to happen.

 Find bellow and example that uses [stash_file](https://github.com/ivoleitao/stash/tree/develop/packages/stash_file) as the storage implementation of the cache.
 In this case an object is stored, so in order to deserialize it the user needs to provide a way to decode it, like so: `fromEncodable: (json) => Task.fromJson(json)`.
 The lambda should make a call to a user provided function that deserializes the object.
 Conversly, the serialization happens by convention i.e. by calling the `toJson` method on the object.
 Note that this example is sufficiently simple to warrant the usage of manual coded functions to serialize/deserialize the objects but could be paired with the [json_serializable](https://pub.dev/packages/json_serializable) package or similar for the automatic generation of the Json serialization / deserialization code.